-Any team failing to comply with these Regulations during Scrutineering, or the Track Event, will be penalized.
+Any team failing to comply with these Regulations during Scrutineering or the Track Event will be penalized.
 Penalties range from official warnings to disqualification from the Event.
-It is the responsibility of the Chief Inspector and/or Track Steward, with input from the other Inspectors and the staff and track personal, to determine whether an infraction occurred, the severity of the incident, and the appropriate penalty.
+It is the responsibility of the Chief Inspector and/or Track Steward, with input from the other Inspectors and track personal, to determine whether an infraction occurred, the severity of the incident, and the appropriate penalty.
 All penalties will be submitted by the Chief Inspector and/or Track Steward to Headquarters for subsequent posting.
 Disqualification of a team from the Event requires concurrence of the Event Director.
-For the Track Event penalties will generally be applied to total number of official laps.
+For the Track Event penalty Deductions will generally be applied to total number of official laps.

-13.1 Penalty Times/Distance/Laps
+13.1 Penalty Distance/Laps

-13.1.A Penalty Laps (Track Event)
+13.1.A Penalty Distance

-All penalty laps listed are suggested minimums.
-If the Chief Inspector and/or Track Steward believe the teams are deliberately violating driving regulations for strategic advantage, they may impose more severe penalties.
-Penalty Laps may be subtracted from the Official FSGP Lap Count.
+All penalty distances listed are suggested minimums.
+Driving conduct penalties may double with each subsequent infraction.
+Scrutineering and other technical penalties will normally be the same for each infraction.
+If the Inspectors believe the teams are deliberately violating traffic or driving regulations for strategic advantage, they may impose more severe penalties up to and including potential disqualification.